 Sub-specialty training (NTN grid scheme)

-At Level 3 of training (ST6-8/SpR years 3-5) trainees have the opportunity to sub-specialise in a specific area of paediatrics.
+At Level 3 of training (ST6-8/SpR years 3-5) trainees have the opportunity to sub-specialise in a specific area of paediatrics through the NTN Grid.

 - Training requirements and centres

 - Sub-specialty training for those outside the UK/EEA

 - 2017 grid appointments round information

 - Who can apply for the grid?

 - Information for EEA, non-EEA and non-UK doctors

 In order to make necessary improvements to the NTN Grid process, the College has taken the decision to increase the maximum number of applications a trainee may make.
 This change came into effect from the 2016 round.

 This change means that for applications opening 9 September 2016, the maximum number of application attempts has increased from two to three, with the below conditions that must be met in order for trainees to be eligible for the third attempt.